JackMoaby/JackMoaby.github.io/README.md

  -  Statement
  - Experience / portfolio (using the code file css that I have already made)
  - Skills / Contact / Location / Message form
+ - Better formatting of the portfolio using the code window aesthetic